 For the 2020 racing season the Race Coordinator is Allen Kraus.
 He can be reached via e-mail at firstname.lastname@example.org

 The Weekly Director is responsible for all aspects and tasks of the Club's Weekly Race, this includes:

 1. Course Preparation

 4. Race Monitoring

 5. Race Results/Take Down

 1. To help insure a safe race the course must be inspected by the Weekly Director prior to the start.
 Inspection of the course should include the following:

-1. insuring corners are free of gravel and debris
+1. ensuring corners are free of gravel and debris

 2. assessing corners for view obstructions and limited view of opposing traffic